 The Flow MK3 is an alloy trail and all-mountain wheelset from tubeless tire innovator, Stan's No Tubes.
 These lightweight wheels impressed our testers across the board and earned them our Best Buy Award for their quality and performance at a reasonable price.
-The Flow MK3 is the lightest weight alloy wheelset we tested, helping to give them nimble and quick feeling in both handling and acceleration.
+The Flow MK3 is lightweight for alloy, helping to give them a nimble and quick feeling in both handling and acceleration.
 They are built with 32 spokes, front and rear, which give the wheels strength and stability while never feeling too stiff or uncomfortable.
-Their 10-degree freehub engagement outdid the other alloy wheels in this review and gave them a higher performance feel on the trail.
-While we did our best to expose their weaknesses, these wheels held up great with no damage or premature wear to speak of.
-Read on to find out how the Flow MK3 compared to the competition.
+Their 10-degree freehub engagement isn't amazing, but still better than most of the other alloy wheels in this review.
+While we did our best to expose their weaknesses, these wheels held up well with no damage or premature wear to speak of.

 Stan's No Tubes Flow MK3 Wheelset Review

 Cons: Slightly narrower width, usually not sold as a pair, you need to buy both front and rear wheel